fabian-born/fabian-born.github.io/_posts/2024-09-19-GitOps-with-ArgoCD.md

 apiVersion: argoproj.io/v1alpha1
 kind: AppProject
 metadata:
-  name: argocddemo # The name of the ArgoCD project
+  name: argocddemo # The name of the Argo CD project
   namespace: argocd # The namespace where Argo CD is installed (usually 'argocd')
 spec:
   description: "My project for managing apps with Argo CD"
   # Define which source repositories are allowed
   sourceRepos:
     - https://github.com/myorg/myrepo.git
-  # Define the destination clusters where ArgoCD is allowed to deploy
+  # Define the destination clusters where Argo CD is allowed to deploy
   destinations:
     - namespace: default
       server: https://kubernetes.default.svc